werval/werval/README.md

 If you want to try QiWeb you'll have to build the code and documentation from source.

 QiWeb is built using Gradle (http://www.gradle.org/).
-You don't need to install anything except a JVM.
+You don't need to install anything except a JVM (>=7).
 The `gradlew` script that can be found at the projects root will download and bootstrap Gradle for you.
 If you are interested in this Gradle feature, check the Gradle Wrapper (http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) documentation.